 Once you’re all activated, you can check your credit and top up at Mi Telcel, although topping up online didn’t work for us.

 Need travel insurance for your trip to Mexico?
 We use and recommend World Nomads.
 Get a quote in under a minute.

 Telcel or Movistar?

 There are other mobile operators here in Mexico with Movistar being the second biggest.
 We went with Telcel in the end because they have greater coverage, but Movistar is slightly cheaper (their 1GB data plan costs MX$100 less than Telcel’s, at MX$199) and you can see their range of options here.

 Costs: SIM cards cost MX$149 and include MX$50 of phone credit.
 The data on this credit costs a crazy MX$0.10/kB, but you can ‘convert’ your top-up credit to get better data rates.
-First, top up with regular credit (which have validity ranging from 1 hour to 30 days).
+First, top up with regular credit (which has validity ranging from 1 hour to 30 days).
 Once it’s on your phone, you can visit Mi Telcel or send a text message to convert a portion of it into data (Google Translate is your friend) which is valid for the same length of time as the original top up: MX$299 for 1GB, MX$339 for 2GB or MX$399 for 3GB (these prices are for the one month phone credit—make sure you have more credit than the amount you want to convert).

 How: Find the nearest Centro de Atención a Clientes, take your passport down and ask for an Amigo prepago SIM para iPhone cinco.
 Make sure you mention the iPhone 5 so you get the nano size.